-• Review of application for completeness.
+- Review of application for completeness. - Solicitation of comments from other County, State, and community agencies/organizations. - Review of project for compliance with the California Environmental Quality Act.

-- Solicitation of comments from other County, State, and community agencies/organizations. - Review of project for compliance with the California Environmental Quality Act. - Mailing of public hearing notice to all property owners within 300-feet of property where use is proposed. - Public hearing before the County Zoning Administrator. - Discretionary decisions would be made by the County Zoning Administrator who could approve or deny applications.
+- Mailing of public hearing notice to all property owners within 300-feet of property where use is proposed. - Public hearing before the County Zoning Administrator. - Discretionary decisions would be made by the County Zoning Administrator who could approve or deny applications.
 Zoning Administrator decisions can be appealed to the County Planning Commission and decisions by the Planning Commission can be appealed to the County Board of Supervisors. - Applications for retail storefront and commercial cultivation permits would only be accepted in response to a Request for Proposals issued by the County in order to enforce caps on the numbers of these types of businesses (see below for additional detail). - All decisions to issue permits would need to be supported by findings that the proposed use is consistent with defined standards.
 In addition to typical findings required for all land use permits, staff recommends additional findings be required for cannabis uses to prevent adverse impacts to neighbors and communities.
+These findings will include demonstration that the use will not impact a broad array of sensitive receptors, including but not limited to parks and libraries.

 Each permitted use would be subject to specific conditions intended to protect public health, safety and welfare (further discussion of key examples of protections is provided below).
-The permits would be subject to suspension or termination if performance standards are not met or public health, safety or welfare was threatened.
-The regulations could incorporate automatic expiration of cannabis permits after a set number of years and require re-approval of permits, including a new application review process.
-Periodic permit review hearings or review procedures could also be included. under specific circumstances, including, for example, where a State license is suspended or revoked, or where the business is operated in such a way as to cause a public nuisance.
+The permits would be subject to suspension or termination under specific circumstances, including, for example, where a State license is suspended or revoked, or where the business is operated in such a way as to cause a public nuisance.
 A permit would have an initial 5-year term.
 A permit could be renewed for one or more successive five-year terms if certain conditions are met.
-A compliance review approved by the Zoning Administrator would be required each year for the first three years of operation.
-After the first three years, the zoning administrator would require compliance review once every three years.
+A compliance review approved by the Zoning Administrator would be required one, two and four years after the issuance of the initial land use permit.
+If a land use permit were issued to continue a previously-approved use for an additional five-year term, the zoning administrator would require compliance review two and one-half years into the five-year term.
 These reviews would generally be performed without the necessity of convening a public hearing, except that a public hearing before the Zoning Administrator would be required for the first such review of any business as well as for any review in which the Zoning Administrator determines the business is not in compliance.
 Local Health Licenses or operator permits for retailers and edible manufacturing may be required on an annual basis to be consistent with how the Division of Environmental Health regulates and inspects other consumer good businesses.

-It is important to note that additional permits from the County (as well as a state license) maywill be required.
-For example, Environmental Health mayis proposing to require additional applications applicants to seek and permits receive a local health license, consistent with the handling and sales of consumer goods (see Section IX).
+It is important to note that additional permits from the County (as well as a state license) will be required.
+For example, Environmental Health is proposing to require applicants to seek and receive a local health license, consistent with the handling and sales of consumer goods (see Section IX).
 Business licenses would also be required.
 Building permits may also be required.